n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sentryio.md

 # Sentry.io

-The Sentry.io node allows you to automate work in Sentry.io, and integrate Sentry.io with other applications. n8n has built-in support for a wide range of Sentry.io features, including creating, updating, deleting, and getting events, issues, projects, and releases.
+The Sentry.io node allows you to automate work in Sentry.io, and integrate Sentry.io with other applications. n8n has built-in support for a wide range of Sentry.io features, including creating, updating, deleting, and getting, issues, projects, and releases, as well as getting all events.

 On this page, you'll find a list of operations the Sentry.io node supports and links to more resources.